ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 # Setting up DDoSX<sup>®</sup>, CDN and WAF using an ALIAS, ANAME or CNAME

 DDoSX<sup>®</sup>, can be setup to protect any domain from DDoS and common Web Application attacks such as SQL Injections, Remote Command Execution and Cross-Site Scripting (XSS).
-More on how DDoSX<sup>®</sup> works can be found in our [DDoSX<sup>®</sup> General Information](/security/ddos/generalinformation)
+More on how DDoSX<sup>®</sup> works can be found in our [DDoSX General Information](/security/ddos/generalinformation)

 CDN and WAF are optional additional DDoSX<sup>®</sup> features, and as a result, DDoSX<sup>®</sup> must first be enabled on your domain(s) to allow CDN and WAF to be configured.